duniter/duniter/protocol.md

 	=dLy8
 	-----END PGP PUBLIC KEY BLOCK-----

-This is concretely what needs to be stored as a OpenUDC certificate.
+This is concretely what needs to be stored as a OpenPGP certificate, and what is stored by NodeCoin.
 This OpenPGP certificate contains (among others) the mentionned uid.

 ## Amendments